PerimeterX/perimeterx-java-sdk/README.md

 #### <a name="custom-parameters"></a> Custom Parameters

 With the `customParametersProvider` function you can add up to 10 custom parameters to be sent back to PerimeterX servers.
-When set, the function is called before seting the payload on every request to PerimetrX servers.
+When set, the function is called before setting the payload on every request to PerimetrX servers.

 MyCustomParametersProvider.java:
 ```java